bekasa/astro/src/pages/blog/using-a-custom-domain-with-gmail.md

 ![email details](https://res.cloudinary.com/bekasa/image/upload/v1484841494/gmail-3-min_x5zowf.png)

 These are all self explanatory but basically.
 If you are using another mail reading program as well leave copy mails on the server.
 Always a good idea to use a secure connection.
-And always handy to have incoming mails labeled.
+And always handy to have incoming mails labelled.
 If archiving is chosen mails will skip the inbox and be allocated to the appropriate folder.

 Click *'Add Account'* when complete.